Cleaning and Oiling Butcher Block

 An especially effective maintenance regimen involves the use of both board cream and block oil.
 First, apply a coat of butcher block oil following the instructions above.
 The oil will penetrate deep into the wood maximizing moisturization.
 Then apply a board cream such as Boos Block Board Cream with beeswax to lock in the moisture and leave a silky, wax barrier on the surface of the wood.

-NOTE: In rare instances, mineral oil will raise the grain of the wood very slightly on new blocks, leaving a patch that’s rough to the touch.
+- In rare instances, mineral oil will raise the grain of the wood very slightly on new blocks, leaving a patch that’s rough to the touch.
 This is a natural reaction, NOT a product defect.
 Roughness can be alleviated easily by lightly sanding the affected area and reapplying oil.
 Repeat the process as necessary until the block remains smooth.

-Other precautions: keep butcher blocks out of direct sunlight and do not allow water or other liquids to stand.
+- Keep butcher blocks out of direct sunlight and do not allow water or other liquids to stand.

 How do you repair butcher block?